+A dimer model on $T=M_{\bR}/M$ can be pulled back to the universal cover $M_{\bR}$ of $T$ as a doubly periodic bicolored graph and one can consider zigzag paths on $M_{\bR}$.
+Zigzag paths on the universal cover will be used when we will define the notion of consistency of a dimer model.

 Let $r$ be the number of zigzag paths with non-zero slopes, and $\{ z_i \}_{i=1}^r$ be the set of such zigzag paths.
 A \emph{zigzag polygon} is a convex lattice polygon in $N_\bR$ defined up to translation by the condition that the multiset of primitive outward normal vectors to primitive side segments of the polygon is equal to the multiset $([z_i])_{i=1}^r$ of slopes of zigzag paths with non-zero slopes.
 Here, a \emph{primitive side segment} of a lattice polygon is a line segment on the boundary of the polygon bounded by a pair of lattice points containing no lattice point in the interior.
 For any dimer model, the zigzag polygon is contained in the characteristic polygon \cite[Corollary 1.2]{Beil-Ishii-Ueda_CDM}.